sergeiudris/deathstar.lab/docs/design/design.md

   - or initiator's values are :requests and acceptor's are :responses (if in app these are two different values, but same :op-key and a distinction is needed)
 - fire-and-forget: we should explicitely specify or if value has no key it's fire-and-forget
 - request-response: we specify :request-reponse and - :request or :response
-- request-stream : the intial value has :val-type :request, the streamed values can be either :response or not specified</s>
+- request-stream : the intial value has :val-type :request, the streamed values can be either :response or not specified

 ## cljctools/csp probalby should not have rsocket op types